rrm020/rrm020/TakehomeMidterm_files/TakehomeMidterm.md

     ## [1] 1456

-Because 3 of the varaibles were the same in the data sets they were merged to make 25 variables with 1456 observations, which is exactly the number of observations from both sets so nothing went missing.
+Because 3 of the variables were the same in the data sets they were merged to make 25 variables with 1456 observations, which is exactly the number of observations from both sets so nothing went missing.